chef-boneyard/chef-web-docs-2016/includes_install/includes_install_chef_client_omnibus_installer.rst

    * - Option
      - Description
+   * - ``-d``
+     - Use to specify the directory into which a package is downloaded.
+When a package already exists in this directory and the checksum matches, the package is not re-downloaded.
+When ``-d`` and ``-f`` are not specified, a package is downloaded to a temporary directory.
+   * - ``-f``
+     - Use to specify the name of the file and the path at which that file is located.
+When a filename already exists at this path and the checksum matches, the package is not re-downloaded.
+When ``-d`` and ``-f`` are not specified, a package is downloaded to a temporary directory.
    * - ``-p``
      - Install a pre-release version.
 Requires that ``-s`` be passed as part of the command.
    * - ``-s``